f1se4/portfolio/md/airbnbds4/part3.md

 ### Internal data

-Create the connection to the database## DATA IMPORT
+Create the connection to the database

 ### Internal data